GaoangLiu/webscraping/README.md

 <p align="center"><img src="media/readfree.png" width=400/></p>

  [readfree](http://readfree.me) is a book sharing website that allows users to push `.mobi/.epub/.pdf` formated books to Kindle.
-Every registered user can download books freely from this website, as long as they have enough credits, which can be earned by either donating 10 CNY ($ 1.5) to the website owner or by signing in each day.
+Every registered user can download books freely from this website, as long as they have enough credits, which can be earned by either donating 10CNY(1.5$) to the website owner or by signing in each day.

 I was attracted by webs-craping recently (2018-12), so the idea came to me that maybe I can write a script to automatically login the website each day to earn more credits, although I've donated 10 CNY to the owner in exchange of 1000 credits.